svhawks/react-native-message-composer/README.md

 ## API

+`composeMessageWithArgs(args, callback)`

-`composeMessageWithArgs(args, callback)` - launches a MFMessageComposeViewController and populates any values supplied from the args object.
+This method launches a MFMessageComposeViewController and populates any values supplied from the args object.

-Both the `args` object and `callback` function are required.
-The `args` object can be empty though ( e.g. { } ) if you don't want to populate the view with any initial data.

-`messagingSupported(callback)` - returns a boolean value indicating whether or not the device supports messaging.
-This allows you to determine whether or not messaging will work before actually attempting to open a message.

-### Args
+###### Args

-The args object lets you prepopulate the MFMessageComposeViewController for the user.
+The args object is required and lets you prepopulate the MFMessageComposeViewController for the user.
 You can use the following parameters:

 ```
 recipients - an array of strings